-Exporting your Blender project to cove.tool with the BlenderBIM add-on has been designed to work with the IFC modeling structure and schema.
-This workflow allows for efficient updating of your project data and processing of geometry throughout the design phases streamlining the exporting process.
+Exporting your Blender project to cove.tool with the BlenderBIM add-on has been designed to work with the IFC modeling structure and schema (more here).
+This workflow allows for efficient updating of your project geometry throughout the design phases streamlining the exporting process.
 These changes also drastically improve the ease at which users can model and export large, complex, or mixed-use projects.

 Before We Begin

-Make sure to have the latest plugin downloaded, a cove.tool project already created in the online app, and a Blender model ready for export.
+Make sure to have the latest version of the plugin downloaded, a cove.tool project already created in the online app, and a Blender model ready for export.

 Install BlenderBIM using the instructions provided here.